AlphaDeuce/AlphaDeuce/README.md

 - 👋 Hi, I’m Thomas Klehn (@AlphaDeuce)
 - 👀 I’m interested in continuing to learn and prepare for a future in software development.
 - 🌱 I’m currently learning Software Development (C#) through Western Governors University.

+		- Also working my way through The Odin Project
 - 💞️ I’m looking to collaborate on anything to network and learn.
 - 📫 How to reach me on Twitter @Alpha_Deuce or Discord @ AlphaDeuce#9406